1933 – 1970s

 Preview July 2026

 This registers your interest with Tony Lee Property — not an official developer ballot.
-When preliminary pricing and floor plans are released, I'll share them with you together with my view on stack, facing, and unit shortlist.
+Show-unit floor plans are now available; register for pricing, stack plan, and my unit shortlist when preview opens.
 No obligation.

 Prefer WhatsApp?